RicardoFAraujo/exportcomments-python/README.md

 # ExportComments API for Python

-This is the official Python client for the ExportComments API, designed to facilitate the integration of advanced language processing capabilities into Python applications.
+This is the official Python client for the ExportComments API v3, designed to facilitate the integration of advanced language processing capabilities into Python applications.
 Utilize this client to efficiently build and manage machine learning models for natural language processing directly from your Python environment.

 ## Installation